mmalecki/give/README.md

   give use <commit-ish>            Use <commit-ish>
     Spawns a subshell with correct version of node.js in the `$PATH`.

+  give remote-ls [all]             List available node.js versions
+    Only lists tagged releases by default.

   give ls                          List installed node.js versions

   give rm <commit-ish>             Remove <commit-ish>